 #30: Fire Red to Burnt Orange Ombre

 Go for a “fiery ombré” with a vibrant bright red color plus amber-orange hues.
 The product used to obtain the color was a mix of Schwarzkopf colors, and for the styling, Unite hair products.
 More specifically, combine Unite’s Laser Straight Elixir, Smoothing Cream, and Argon Oil.
-After styling with a large barrel wand, finish your hair with flossing spray and hairspray.
+After styling with a large barrel wand, finish your hair with glossing spray and hairspray.

 For recreating that reddish amber ombre, start by lightening your mids to ends, then melt three shades of red, starting with a deep dark red at your roots and melting down into the brightest lighter red, then going in and adding the gold into the bottoms.

 Try a soft, dark to auburn copper ombré if you have sleek, straight hair.
 The best thing about this style is that it’s perfect if you want to spice things up a bit but remain subtle.
 It’s a great way to add warm tones and a fun style to your look.
 Fair or lighter skin tones look best in a lighter red color like this copper shade.

 Opt for a red ombré or a red color melt, but make sure you have mixed enough of your formula so you won’t have to re-mix and risk the outcome being consistent.
 Also, add Redken’s PH Bonder to ensure the longevity of your look.